HL7/fhir-pacio-adi/input/pagecontent/document_lifecycle.md

 #### Metadata Indexing and Document Discovery

-Persistent identity and lifecycle status management make it possible to understand what a document is and how it evolves over time.
+Persistent identity, document status, and lifecycle status management make it possible to understand what a document is and how it evolves over time.
 However, healthcare systems must also be able to discover, track, retrieve, and manage documents across distributed environments that may span multiple organizations, repositories, jurisdictions, and periods of time.

 This capability is enabled through the use of metadata indexing and discovery mechanisms.